percona/everest-doc/docs/use/db_provision.md

     ![!image](../images/everest_db_provision.png)

-3. On the **Basic information** page enter the following information:
+3. On the **Basic information** page, provide the following details:

     a.
 Select the **Namespace** where you want to create your database.